razonyang/hugo-theme-bootstrap-skeleton/README.md

 # Hugo Theme Bootstrap Skeleton

-The starter template for [Hugo Bootstrap Theme](https://github.com/razonyang/hugo-theme-bootstrap), which install the theme as a Hugo module.
+The starter template for [Hugo Bootstrap Theme](https://github.com/razonyang/hugo-theme-bootstrap) that install the theme as a Hugo module.

 ## Usage

-Please make sure you have install the [build tools](https://hbs.razonyang.com/en/docs/getting-started/#build-tools) prior to using this template.
+Please make sure you have install the [build tools](https://hbs.razonyang.com/v1/en/docs/getting-started/prerequisites/#build-tools) prior to using this template.

 **1. Clone this repository**